 Click on the ‘Solve’ button to see the equivalent plastic strain result of your FEA structural analysis in ANSYS®.

-According to this result above, there is no plastic deformation on the part.
+According to the result above, there is no plastic deformation on the part.
 If it was a plastic deformation, the equivalent plastic strain will be shown as contours.

 Looking at the equivalent plastic strain results in ANSYS® is very simple as you see above.